harunkleoglu/pseudo_random/README.md

-# pseudo_random
+# Pseudo random number generator
-This is a basic pseudo random via using cpu cycle as a seed.
+This is a basic pseudo random number generator using **CPU Cycle** as a seed.